Nazi Party in Mandatory Palestine: Participation in military operations

 Operation Atlas was the code name for an operation carried out by a special commando unit of the Waffen SS which took place in October 1944.
 It involved five soldiers: three who were previously members of the Templer religious sect in Mandatory Palestine, and two Palestinian Arabs who were close collaborators of the mufti of Jerusalem, Amin al-Husseini.

 Atlas aimed at establishing an intelligence-gathering base in Mandatory Palestine, radioing information back to Germany, and recruiting and arming anti-British Palestinians by buying their support with gold.

 The plan failed utterly, and no meaningful action could be undertaken by the commandos.
 Three of the participants were arrested by the Transjordan Frontier Force a few days after their landing.
 The German commander was captured in 1946 and the fifth, Hasan Salama, succeeded in escaping.

 Persecution of former party members

 On 12 March 1946 a team from the Zionist Haganah assassinated the leader of the Templer community, Gotthilf Wagner, considered by Palestinian Jews to be an ardent member of the Nazi Party, although his family and the wider Templer community argued otherwise.

-The Hagenah also kidnapped an 18-year-old member of the Lehi militant group and interrogated him for 3 weeks.
+The Haganah also kidnapped an 18-year-old member of the Lehi militant group and interrogated him for 3 weeks.
 The boy allegedly said, “We will communicate with any military power ready to help with the establishment of the kingdom of Israel, even if it’s Germany … The only condition is that we get weapons, so we can rebel against the English".